MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/sandboxes.md

 * **Number of sandboxes per node:** The number of sandboxes per node is limited.
   * Requests that are made when there's no available sandbox will be throttled.
-* **Initialize on startup:** Sandboxes are lazily initialized on a node, the first time a query requires a sandbox for its execution.
+* **Initialize on startup:** if set to `false` (default), sandboxes are lazily initialized on a node, the first time a query requires a sandbox for its execution.
+Otherwise, if set to `true`, sandboxes are initialized as part of service startup.
   * This means that the first execution of a plugin that uses sandboxes on a node will include a short warm-up period.
 * **CPU:** The maximum rate of CPU a sandbox can consume of its host's processors is limited (default is `50%`).
   * When the limit is reached, the sandbox's CPU use is throttled, but execution continues.